-Plasma (ion) nitriding is a nitriding technology using nitrogen ions generated by plasma.
+Plasma (ion) processing is a surface modification technology using ions generated by plasma.

 With taking in nitrogen gas inside of the chamber, nitrogen ions are created by generating glow discharge.

-Generated nitrogen ions are accelerated and bonbarding a nitriding target.
+Generated nitrogen ions are accelerated and bombarding a nitriding target.

 On the top surface of the nitriding object, nitride-based intermetallic compound is generated.